-Case Discussion and Lecture: Each day is centered around the more traditional classroom learning experience where participants think about and reflect on the challenges of internationalizing.
-Using a variety of methods, such as pre-readings, case discussions, and mini-lectures participants will discuss leading research, models, and business practices.

-- Nuts & Bolt Discussions.
+- Case Discussion and Lecture: Each day is centered around the more traditional classroom learning experience where participants think about and reflect on the challenges of internationalizing.
+Using a variety of methods, such as pre-readings, case discussions, and mini-lectures participants will discuss leading research, models, and business practices. - Nuts & Bolt Discussions.
 To supplement the traditional approach, we structure the program so that each day begins with a practical, expert-led, and ground-level discussion about the nuts & bolts (i.e., specific requirements, procedures, or advice) of entering a market.
-For example, participants will learn the specific steps for incorporating within a particular country, specific hiring practices or laws, or reporting and taxation procedures to name a few.
-These how-to discussions answer the detailed, process-oriented questions that potential market entrants are likely to ask. - Networking and Site Visits: Given the networking focus from our findings, the final part of each day is devoted to networking events and site visits.
+For example, participants will learn the specific steps for incorporating within a particular country, specific hiring practices or laws, or tax procedures to name a few.
+These how-to discussions answer the detailed, process-oriented questions for potential market entrants. - Networking and Site Visits: Given the networking focus from our findings, the final part of each day is devoted to networking events and site visits.
 The networking and site events will be structured learning experiences and not merely a meet-and-greet event.
 For example, a panel discussion can be developed as a spring board for further dialogue.
-In addition, site visits to successful businesses which have internationalized can serve as live cases which form the basis of discussion during the networking portion of the day.
-Further, guest presenters can be invited to the classroom to share innovations or successful practices, and also serve as the basis for discussion.
+In addition, site visits to successful businesses which have internationalized can serve as live cases which form the basis of discussion.
+Further, guest presenters can be invited to the classroom to share innovations or successful practices.
 Finally, to encourage learning, the first ten minutes of the following day can be used to debrief the networking experience.
-The overall objective is for participants to interact with in-market professionals, ask questions, build a network including both in-market and out-market professionals, and to do so in a structured fashion with clear goals.
+The objective is for participants to interact with in-market professionals, ask questions, build a network of in-market and out-market professionals, and to do so in a structured fashion.